stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

         > _**user-login-interface**: It's used as a channel via that the account logins for an **ap_group**.
 For example, **web** stands for logging in a BMC machine via WebUI.
 If **web** does not exist in any **user-login-interface** attributes an account owns under a certain ap_group, it means that the user cannot use this account to login as a member of the preferred ap_group via WebUI._

       + Use an LDAP tool to modify the field **macAddress** of the DN **bmc-uid=bmc1,ou=bmc,dc=ldap,dc=example,dc=com** stored in the LDAP server.
-        > _The modification is to use the mac address of the ethernet module on Poleg you currently test with._
+        > _The modification is to use the mac address of the ethernet module on BMC you currently test with._

       + To get the mac address desired, input the following command in the console program.
         ```